jassiG/Boxicon/README.md

     * From the safari “Develop” menu, select “Disable local file restrictions”

-**As a general rule, restart your computer after making these changes since browsers require it and some don't.**
+**As a general rule, restart your computer after making these changes since some browsers require it and some don't.**